 Today is a new frontier for the smart home.
-If you’re interested in smart home gadgets you are going to be hearing a lot about Matter, the new but very much still nascent industry standard for smart home technology.
+If you’re interested in smart home gadgets you are going to be hearing a lot about Matter, the new but very much still nascent industry standard for smart home gear like smart lights.
 The standard is officially launching today.
 But what is Matter?
 We’re here to explain.

 Backed by tech’s three biggest players in Amazon, Apple and Google, as well as nearly all the major smart home brands, the platform is dedicated to making smart home devices work together in a better, more unified manner.